yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 ## Cluster-Access Behind the Scenes

 **WebAssembly System Interface (WASI)** is a standard that enables WASM modules to interact with system resources.
-As we will see, it allows the module to delegate tasks to the host.
+As we will see, it allows the module to delegate tasks to the parent program.

 WASM modules are executed by a host program.
 The most common environment for running WebAssembly is a web browser, but it is far from the only runtime available.
 Unsurprisingly, Node.js can also run WebAssembly, along with many other runtimes, including: